Financial Samurai

 They’ve all shared with me some of their motivational points, which are all the same.
 One also shared with me why it’s so hard to get a mortgage nowadays.

-With my experience in refinancing, working in finance, car dealing, and personal relationships with people in the mortgage business, let me share with you some discoveries I’ve found to get the best mortgage rates possible.
+I have extensive experience in refinancing, working in finance, car dealing, and building personal relationships with people in the mortgage business.
+Let me share with you some discoveries I've found to get the best mortgage rates possible.

 The Best Time To Refinance A Mortgage